om-chaudhary771/assignment-o.c/git exercises.md

-# master
+# 1

 ```
 git start master
 ```

-# commit-one-file
+# 2

-In this exercise we need to only commit one file, for this we first add the file to staged area and then commit it
+Here, we want to commit just one file, so we stage the specific file and then commit.

 ```
 git add A.txt
 git commit -m 'Add A.txt'
 ```

-# commit-one-staged-file
+# 3

-In this exercise we need to commit only one of the staged files, we can do this by unstaging one of the files and commiting the other
+To ensure only one of the staged files gets committed, we unstage the one we don't want and then commit the remaining.
 ```
 git restore --staged B.txt
 git commit -m 'Add A.txt'
 ```

-# ignore-them
+# 4

-In this exercise we need to set some files to be ignore by git, this can be done using the `.gitignore` file, first we create the `.gitignore` file
+For this step, we need Git to ignore certain files.
+This is handled by creating a .gitignore file.
 ```
 touch .gitignore
 nvim .gitignore